-Board of Directors General Shareholders'

-Meeting

-Body authorising the severance YES YES
+Board of Directors General Shareholders' Meeting Body authorising the severance clauses YES YES

-clauses

-Are these clauses notified to the General YES Share eholders s' Meeting? •
+Are these clauses notified to the General Shareholders' YES Meeting?

-The requirements regarding the approval and notification of the abovementioned contracts are those laid down by the Capital Companies Act, which have also been incorporated in the Company's Board of Directors Regulations:

-The contracts of executive directors must be approved by a two-thirds majority of the Board of Directors, pursuant to article 249 of the LSC.

-Additionally, pursuant to articles 529 septdecies, 529 octodecies and 529 novodecies of the LSC, directors' remuneration must be specified in the Directors' Remuneration Policy, which is submitted to the General Meeting of Shareholders for approval, at the proposal of the Board of Directors, backed by a report by the Nominations, Compensation and Corporate Governance Committee (NCCGC).

-The Directors' Remuneration Policy was approved by the Annual General Meeting of Shareholders held in April 2018, is applicable for financial years 2018, 2019 and 2020 and is published on the website www.prisa.com.
-This policy includes the abovementioned agreements with the directors Mr. Manuel Mirat and Mr. Manuel Polanco.

-Under article 249 bis of the LSC, the Board of Directors also has the following non-delegable powers: i) decisions on directors' remuneration, within the framework of the articles of association and the remuneration policy approved by the General Meeting, and ii) approval of the terms of the contracts of senior managers, all this at the proposal of the NCCGC.
+Remarks The requirements regarding the approval and notification of the abovementioned contracts are those laid down by the Capital Companies Act, which have also been incorporated in the Company's Board of Directors Regulations: The contracts of executive directors must be approved by a two-thirds majority of the Board of Directors, pursuant to article 249 of the LSC.
+Additionally, pursuant to articles 529 septdecies , 529 octodecies and 529 novodecies of the LSC, directors' remuneration must be specified in the Directors' Remuneration Policy, which is submitted to the General Meeting of Shareholders for approval, at the proposal of the Board of Directors, backed by a report by the Nominations, Compensation and Corporate Governance Committee (NCCGC).
+The Directors' Remuneration Policy was approved by the Annual General Meeting of Shareholders held in April 2018 and modified by the Annual General Meeting of Shareholders held in June 2019, it is applicable for financial years 2018, 2019 and 2020 and it is published on the website www.prisa.com.
+This policy includes the abovementioned agreements with the executive director Mr. Manuel Mirat.
+Under article 249 bis of the LSC, the Board of Directors also has the following non- delegable powers: i) decisions on directors' remuneration, within the framework of the articles of association and the remuneration policy approved by the General Meeting, and ii) approval of the terms of the contracts of senior managers, all this at the proposal of the NCCGC.
 Guarantee or lock-in clauses have been approved by the Board of Directors since 1 January 2018.

-The General Meeting of Shareholders is informed of these clauses to the extent that it approves the Directors' Remuneration Policy and, also, at yearly intervals when the Company publishes its Annual Corporate Governance Report on the occasion of the notice of General Meeting.
+The General Meeting of Shareholders is informed of these clauses to the extent that it approves the Directors' Remuneration Policy and, also, at yearly intervals when the

+Company publishes its Annual Corporate Governance Report on the occasion of the notice of General Meeting.